 Don’t get too distracted by the history of Tahawus, though — the Upper Works trailhead is just ahead, and from it there are dozens of miles of trails to explore.
 The most popular path heads straight to the Flowed Lands, a stunning area with great views of Mount Colden and Avalanche Mountain.
 Set up your basecamp here, but be sure to bring a bear canister — the area’s popularity with people has also made it popular with black bears.

 From the Flowed Lands, a number of hikes are available.
 Colden is an obvious option — it's the one with all the slides that's front and center when you arrive at the water's edge — and many other High Peaks are nearby, including Marcy, Cliff, Redfield, and Skylight.
 Keep in mind that “nearby” is relative, though.
 None of the hikes in this area are easy, and all of them require some serious elevation gain over rough, mountainous terrain.
-If you’re looking for quick day hikes, look elsewhere.
+If you’re looking for quick day hikes, there are better places to explore.

 Elk Lake is on private property, so don’t plan on making that part of your adventure, but there are two trailheads here that get you into some of the most rugged, beautiful scenery in the High Peaks.